Rajat-Roy/CarND-Advanced-Lane-Lines/README.md

 When using prior frames for extrapolation of n fits and n last lane positions, I found that for the first n frames I had to fill up rest of the un-processed n values upto the data available.

 For example:
-* if data upto frame 1 is available fill 1st and rest (n-1)th data with frame 1 data
+* if data upto frame 1 is available, fill 1st and rest (n-1)th data with frame 1 data
-* if data upto frame 2 is available fill frame 1 and frame 2 data in 1st and 2nd field and then copy frame 2 data to the rest of (n-2) fields
+* if data upto frame 2 is available, fill frame 1 and frame 2 data in 1st and 2nd field respectively and then copy frame 2 data to the rest of (n-2) fields
 * and so on ...

 #### Limitations of the pipeline
 This pipeline tends to fail in the following situations:
 * Low lights like at night, under bridges, inside tunnels or heavy cloud
 * Poorly  paited lanes
-* Zigzag curvy roads (like snakes)
+* Zig-zag curvy roads (like snakes)

 #### Further improvements
 This pipeline can definitely be improved by following considerations: